Kalaith/interstellar_romance/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the individual component README files for details.

-## 🙏 Acknowledgments

-- Built with modern web technologies
-- Inspired by classic dating simulators
-- Special thanks to the open-source community</content>
+Part of the WebHatchery game collection.</content>
 <parameter name="filePath">H:\WebHatchery\game_apps\interstellar_romance\README.md